 - Certified and meets the firefighter boot requirements of NFPA 1977 Protective Footwear for WFF 2005 31DR Edition

 Overall, these boots are truly heavy duty, provide excellent traction, ankle and foot stability.
-They are heat resistant, and are made of the highest quality, durable leather and have the most durable Goodyear welt construction.
-The company even thought about the really big guys and has fire boots for big feet up to 15 (3E).
+They are heat resistant, and are made of the highest quality, durable leather and have rebuild able construction.
+The company even thought about the really big guys and has fire boots for big feet up to 12 (EE).

 La Sportiva Glacier WLF Boot